sanchitapatil/Melanoma-Detection/README.md

-# Melanoma Detection using Custom CNN
+# Melanoma Detection Using Custom CNN

-This project uses a custom Convolutional Neural Network (CNN) to detect melanoma in images of skin lesions among 10 classes.
-The **Gradio** library is used to create an interactive web app for model prediction.
-The model achieves an **83% accuracy** in classifying the skin lesions.
+This project leverages a custom Convolutional Neural Network (CNN) to detect melanoma and classify skin lesions across 10 distinct classes.
+Additionally, the **Gradio** library has been used to create an interactive web application for real-time model predictions.
+The model achieves an **83% accuracy** in classifying skin lesions.

 ## Table of Contents
 - [General Information](#general-information)